amitkumrydv/SeleniumStudentportal/README.md

    ![image](https://github.com/amitkumrydv/selenium-studentportal/assets/98074991/fd819ce3-77fb-4cee-852a-f7124d16e1e3)

    Base Class --In the Base Class have setUp() method annotated with @BeforeClass, we set up the WebDriver, and the tearDown() method annotated with @AfterClass.

+Uses of listnerClass
+      1. Logging and Reporting:
+      2.Test Retry:
+      3. Dependency Management:
+     4. Test Data Management:
+     5. Parallel Execution Control:
+     6. Custom Assertions:
+Some Interfaces in testNG
+   ITestListener: Used to listen to test-level events such as test case start, success, failure, and skip.
+ISuiteListener: Listens to suite-level events such as suite start and suite finish.
+IInvokedMethodListener: Listens to method-level events, which includes before and after test method execution.

+Page Object Model (POM)
+    is a design pattern commonly used in Selenium WebDriver automation to improve the maintainability, readability, and reusability of automation code.

+   Page Objects: Page objects are classes that represent web pages or components of a web application.
+Each page object contains elements and actions related to a specific page or component.
+These elements are typically defined as WebElements, and the actions are represented as methods that interact with these elements.

+   Page Methods: Page methods encapsulate interactions with web elements and hide the underlying WebDriver code.
+These methods make it easy to perform actions on a page or retrieve information from it without exposing the details of the HTML structure.

 pageObject Structure